-cw: intrusive thoughts (violent, suicidal, sexual), masturbation, pornography, child sexualization, sexism, authoritarian government, confirmed delusions, psychological manipulation
+cw: intrusive thoughts (violent, suicidal, sexual), masturbation, pornography, underage fictional sexualization, sexism, authoritarian government, delusion confirmation, psychological manipulation

 His stomach growled in his sleep.